aiaa-istc/aiaa-istc.github.io/IS_Workshop_2024/student_competitions.md

 ## Student competitions
 Abstract submission is coming soon!
 <!--
-Abstract submission is open now through July 10, 2023 for the student poster and lightning talk competitions at the IS workshop!
+Abstract submission is open now through ?? ??, 2024 for the student poster and lightning talk competitions at the IS workshop!

 ### Call for Abstracts for the Student Talks and Poster Competition